5 Smart Year-End Tax-Saving Money Moves

 When you project what your tax return will look like BEFORE the year ends, you can identify ways to do the items we discuss below.
 (Note – we’ll be covering the items below in our October 17, 2019 webinar on year-end tax planning moves.)

-The equity market was pretty strong earlier in 2018 but got more volatile in the last quarter.
-And some asset classes, like emerging markets, had a bad year.
-Go through your investment holdings and see if there are things you own that are worth less than what you paid for them.
+The equity market has been quite volatile this past year.
+Stocks, ETFs and mutual funds be worth less than what you paid for them.
+Go through your investment holdings and look for things you own that are worth less than what you paid for them.
 This is called an “unrealized capital loss.”
 Once you sell the investment, you realize the loss and it will be used to offset any capital gains.
-(Technically the way it works is short-term losses are first deducted against short-term gains, and long-term losses are deducted against long-term gains.
+(Technically the way it works is short-term losses are first deducted against short-term gains, and long-term losses against long-term gains.
 Net losses of either type can then be deducted against the other kind of gain.)

 That means in general if you have $5,000 of loss and $5,000 of gains they cancel each other out and no taxes are owed on the gains.
 What if you have $10,000 of losses and $5,000 of gains?
 Then up to $3,000 of the capital loss can be used to offset ordinary income.
 A $3,000 capital loss, if used against ordinary income, is worth anywhere from $300 to $588 in reduced taxes.
 Any additional losses can be carried forward to future tax years, so in this example, $2,000 of losses would shift to next year’s tax return.